-Mr. Daniel D. Home is perhaps the best known medium in the world; and his powers have been open to examination for at least twenty years.
-Nineteen years ago Sir David Brewster and Lord Brougham had a sitting with him-sufficiently acute and eminent observers, and both, of course, thorough sceptics.
-In the "Home Life of Sir David Brewster," we have, fortunately, his own record of this sitting, made at the time.
-He says-"The table actually rose from the ground when no hand was upon it;" and "a small hand-bell was laid down with its mouth upon the carpet, and it actually rang when nothing could have touched it.
+Mr. Daniel D. Home was perhaps the best known medium in the world, and his powers were open to examination for about thirty years.
+Thirty-nine years ago Sir David Brewster and Lord Brougham had a sitting with him-sufficiently acute and eminent observers, and both, of course, thorough sceptics.
+In the Home Life of Sir David Brewster, we have, fortunately, his own record of this sitting, made at the time.
+He says: "The table actually rose from the ground when no hand was upon it;" and "a small hand-bell was laid down with its mouth upon the carpet, and it actually rang when nothing could have touched it.
 The bell was then placed on the other side, still upon the carpet, and it came over to me and placed itself in my hand.
 It did the same to Lord Brougham."
 And he adds, speaking for both, "We could give no explanation of them, and could not conjecture how they could be produced by any kind of mechanism."
-Coming from the author of "Letters on Natural Magic," this is pretty good testimony, although six months later, in a letter to the Morning Advertiser, he made the contradictory statement-"I saw enough to satisfy myself they could all be produced by human hands and feet."
+Coming from the author of Letters on Natural Magic, this is pretty good testimony, although six months later, in a letter to the Morning Advertiser, he made the contradictory statement-"I saw enough to satisfy myself they could all be produced by human hands and feet."

-These and far more marvellous phenomena have been repeated from that day to this, many thousands of times, and almost always in private houses at which Mr. Home Everybody testifies to the fact that he offers the most ample facilities for investigation; and to this I can myself bear witness, having been invited by him to examine, as closely as I pleased, an accordion, held by his one hand, keys downward, and in that position playing very sweetly.
-But perhaps the best attested and most extraordinary phenomenon connected with Mr. Home's mediumship is what is called the fire test.
-In a state of trance he takes a glowing coal from the hottest part of a bright fire, and carries it round the room, so that every one may see and feel that it is a real one.
+These and far more marvellous phenomena have been since repeated many thousands of times, and almost always in private houses at which Mr. Home was a visitor.
+Everybody testifies to the fact that he offered the most ample facilities for investigation; and to this I can myself bear witness, having been invited by him to examine, as closely as I pleased, an accordion, held by his one hand, keys downward, and in that position playing very sweetly.
+But perhaps the best attested and most extraordinary phenomenon connected with Mr. Home's mediumship was what is called the fire-test.
+In a state of tranch he took a glowing coal from the hottest part of a bright fire, and carried it round the room, so that every one might see and feel that it was a real one.
 This is testified by Mr. H. D. Jencken, Lord Lindsay, Lord Adare, Miss Douglas, Mr. S. C. Hall, and many others.
-But, more strange still, when in this state he can detect the same power in other persons, or convey it to them.
+But, more strange still, when in this state he could detect the same power in other persons, or convey it to them.
 A lump of red-hot coal was once placed on Mr. S. C. Hall's head in the presence of Lord Lindsay and four other persons.
-Mrs. Hall, in a communication to the Earl of Dunraven (given in the Spiritual Magazine, 1870, p.
-178), says:-
+Mrs. Hall in a communication to the Earl of Dunraven (given in the Spiritual Magazine, 1870, p.
+178) says:-